wolfyy970/galachain-crud-demo/frontend-app/README.md

 ## Overview

-This Bag Management App is a React-based application designed for performing CRUD (Create, Read, Update, Delete) operations on bags and their items.
-The project provides a comprehensive solution for managing bag inventories with flexible environment configuration.
+This Frontend App is a React-based application designed for performing CRUD (Create, Read, Update, Delete) operations on bag Contract.

 ## Prerequisites